Blue Mountain elaenia: Movement

-Both subspecies of the Greater Antillean elaenia are considered to be year-round residents.
-However, on Jamaica the nominate appears to move between breeding at higher elevations and wintering more spread out at lower ones.
-The Hispaniolan E. f. cherriei might have a tendency to wander as vagrants to other islands.
-In neither case are the movements conclusively known.
+Blue Mountain elaenia's are considered to be year-round residents.
+However, they appear to move between breeding at higher elevations and wintering more spread out at lower ones.

 Feeding

-The Greater Antillean elaenia is known to feed on insects and fruits but its diet is well known only on Jamaica.
+The Blue Mountain elaenia is known to feed on insects and fruits.
 It forages singly or in pairs and regularly joins mixed-species feeding flocks.
 It feeds at all levels of the forest, finding food by gleaning while perched, while briefly hovering, and during short sallies.

 Breeding

-The Greater Antillean elaenia apparently breeds between May and July on Jamaica and April to July on Hispaniola.
+The Blue Mountain elaenia apparently breeds between May and July.
 Its nest is a cup made of moss and lined with feathers; it can be built low in a bush or high in a tree.
-On Jamaica the clutch is normally two eggs and on Hispaniola two or three.
-The incubation period, time to fledging, and details of parental care are not known.
+The clutch is normally two eggs and the incubation period, time to fledging, and details of parental care are not known.

 Vocalization

-The nominate Greater Antillean elaenia's day song is "tseerrr-che-wit-che-wit ... tseerr-che-wit ... che-wit ... che-wit".
+The Blue Mountain elaenia's day song is "tseerrr-che-wit-che-wit ... tseerr-che-wit ... che-wit ... che-wit".
 It also makes "a rather long downslurred plaintive whistle".
-What could be either a song or a call on Hispaniola is "a fast descending series of c.
-15 notes, e.g., whee-ee-ee-ee-ee, or pwee-chi-chi-chiup, see-ere, chewit-chewit".
-There it makes "a short emphatic wheep!" and "a more gruff rrhee".

 Status

-The IUCN follows HBW taxonomy and so has separately assessed the two subspecies of the Greater Antillean elaenia.
-Both are assessed as being of Least Concern.
-Neither has a known population size and both are thought to be decreasing.
-Both are potentially threatened by the effects of climate change on their habitats.
-The nominate is considered abundant in its apparent higher elevation breeding range.
+The IUCN has assessed the Blue Mountain elaenia as being of Least Concern.
+It lacks a known population size but is thought to be decreasing.
+It is potentially threatened by the effects of climate change on their habitats.
+It's considered to be abundant in its apparent higher elevation breeding range.
 "Some 75% of original forest cover in Jamaica has already been cleared, and the remaining forest is largely second growth; undisturbed forest survives only on high mountain slopes, some of which are protected within Blue Mountain and John Crow National Park, but hunting and habitat destruction continue because of lack of funds for effective protection and management."
-In Haiti, only 1.5% of the country's original forest remains uncleared, but the species remains common in at least one national park.
-About 90% of the Dominican Republic's native forest has been cleared.
-"There are ca. 22 protected areas (with 15 new areas proposed) covering ca. 16% of the land area of the Dominican Republic, but a lack of adequate funding threatens their long-term survival."